mrismanaziz/Reforestation/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## How do you make Lady Gaga cry?
+Poker face.